Picture of stock plan administrator completing TCC application

 The Information Returns Intake System (IRIS) is the IRS’s modernized platform, designed to replace FIRE.
 As explained in an article by 1099-Pro, IRIS introduces several upgrades that equity compensation teams—and especially those managing Section 6039 filings—will appreciate, including:

-• A web portal for filings of under 100 returns.
+• A web portal for filings of no more than 250 returns.
 Returns can be entered manually or uploaded via CSV file.

 • Real-time error detection for TINs and file formats